-Ask your Representative to cosponsor the Energy Innovation Act! 🎉
+Ask your Representative to support the Energy Innovation Act! 🎉

 Polluters pay.
 People get a carbon cashback.

-Ask your House Representative to co-sponsor the Energy Innovation and Carbon Dividend Act.
+Ask your House Representative to support the Energy Innovation and Carbon Dividend Act (H.R.5744).

 The Energy Innovation Act will:

 - push us toward our goal of net zero emissions by 2050 🎯